uvarc/rc-website/content/userinfo/reference/aws-bioinformatics.md

 An excellent tutorial that covers the steps for creating an EC2 (Elastic Compute Cloud) instance (up to logging into your EC2) along with a myriad of questions such as pricing and what kind of computing and storage resources to choose from geared towards bioinformatics and genomics is available [here](https://github.com/griffithlab/rnaseq_tutorial/wiki/Intro-to-AWS-Cloud-Computing).
 Broadly speaking, setting up a server (EC2 instance) requires the following steps.

 * AWS user account: The user account can be your own, or you could be part of a group user account (e.g., your lab’s account on AWS).
-You (or the administrator of the account) can setup permissions for you, such as whether you are allowed to stop instances started by other members of the lab.
+You (or the administrator of the account) can set up permissions for you, such as whether you are allowed to stop instances started by other members of the lab.
 AWS calls it an IAM Role.
 See [here](https://aws.amazon.com/iam/) for AWS policies and sign-up procedures for user accounts.

 * Amazon Machine Image (AMI): [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) is an operating system with or without pre-defined computational power, memory, hard disk, or software tools.
 If you start from scratch, you will choose all the elements step-by-step.
 We recommend using Ubuntu as your operating system as quite a few community bioinformatics tools are built for Ubuntu.
 At this time, NCBI BLAST is available as a [community AMI](https://aws.amazon.com/marketplace/pp/B00N44P7L6?qid=1487694350159&sr=0-1&ref_=srh_res_product_title) on Amazon, and we expect more to be available over time.